History of Devon: Anglo-Saxon conquest of Dumnonia

-Devon in Anglo Saxon times
+Devon in Anglo-Saxon times

 By the 9th century, the major threat to peace in Devon came from Viking raiders.
-To confound them, Alfred the Great refortified Exeter as a defensive burh, followed by new erections at Lydford, Halwell and Pilton, although these fortifications were relatively small compared to burhs further east, suggesting these were protection for only the elite.
+Thus Alfred the Great refortified Exeter as a defensive burh, followed by new fortifications at Lydford, Halwell and Pilton, although these were relatively small compared to burhs further east; suggesting these were protection for only the elite.
 Edward the Elder built similarly at Barnstaple and Totnes.
 The English defeated a combined Cornish and Danish force at Callington in 832.
 Sporadic Viking incursions continued, however, until the Norman Conquest, including the disastrous defeat of the Devonians at the Battle of Pinhoe in 1001.
 A few Norse placenames remain as a result, for example Lundy Island.
-The men of Devon are said by Asser to have fought the Danes at the battle of the Battle of Cynwit in 878, which may have been at Kenwith Castle or Countisbury, although Cannington in Somerset is also claimed as the site of the battle.
-In 894, the Danes attempted to besiege Exeter but were driven off by King Alfred but it was sacked in 1001.
+The men of Devon are said by Asser to have fought the Danes at the Battle of Cynwit in 878, which may have been at Kenwith Castle or Countisbury, although Cannington in Somerset is also claimed as the site of the battle.
+In 894, the Danes attempted to besiege Exeter but were driven off by Alfred; however it was sacked in 1001.